 Tips on How to Survive a Long-haul Flight in Economy

-The new Skyscanner app tracks flight prices for you and notifies you whenever your price drops.
+The new Skyscanner app tracks flight prices for you and notifies you whenever the price drops.
+It’s super helpful for when you’re trying to get the best flight deal.

 1. Choose the right airline and seat

 This is by far the most important tip on this list.
 This alone might make or break your trip.
 It can make it a comfortable and painless experience or a horrible one.
 I learned this real quick.
 When booking my flight to Thailand I had so many airline options to from.
+I was a bit overwhelmed and my main thought was how to survive a 16 hour flight flight.
 The airfare ranged from affordable to very expensive.
 I’m always looking for a great deal so it would’ve been easy to book the cheapest option with the best connection.
 And that is what I almost did!
 But I’m also a researcher and love to read reviews on everything.

 Speaking of seats, that’s the next thing you should focus on.
 Picking the right seat is equally as important.
 Now I’m normally a window seat person, but the thought of being stuck in a window seat for 16 hours straight (flight from JFK to Hong Kong) gave me anxiety!
 The aisle seat is the best way to survive a long-haul flight because you will have the luxury of being able to stand frequently and stretch your legs and make frequent bathroom visits without disturbing your seatmates.